FAA Exemption #4721

 USHPA approved tandem launch sites characteristics document

-[The FAA grants] United States Hang Gliding and Paragliding Association, Inc. (USHPA) and exemption from 14 CFR § 103.1(a) and (b) to permit its members to operate unpowered ultralight vehicles (hang gliders) weighing less than 155 pounds, with another occupant, for the purpose of sport, training, or recreation, subject to the conditions and limitations listed below.
+By letter dated July 18, 2022, you petitioned the FAA on behalf U.S. Hang Gliding and Paragliding Association, Inc., (USHPA) for an extension to Exemption No. 4721R.
+That exemption from § 103.1(a) and (b) of Title 14, Code of Federal Regulations (14 CFR) allows USHPA to operate unpowered ultralight vehicles (hang gliders and paragliders) weighing less than 155 pounds, with another occupant, for the purpose of training.

 Conditions and Limitations